 |Trading platform||Apple App Store rating||Commission per equity trade||Account Minimum||Mobile/Desktop Trading||Commission-free ETF trading|

 Apple App Store ratings are scored by users.
 The rating mentioned is the average rate.
 The best possible rating is five stars.
 The account minimum listed is the required balance to avoid inactivity fees on non-registered accounts.

 Here is a little primer on the seven trading platforms we’ve analyzed in the above chart:

 1. Wealthsimple Trade

 Wealthsimple Trade is the online trading app created by Toronto-based investment manager Wealthsimple.
 Wealthsimple Trade, which is mobile-only, debuted in March, 2019 offering unlimited commission-free trades and no account minimums, which immediately set Wealthsimple Trade apart in the market.
 Since its 2014 founding, Wealthsimple, led by CEO Mike Katchen and majority held by Power Financial, has expanded its base to 175,000 clients across Canada, the United States, and the UK.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 2. BMO InvestorLine